ue22-p20/web-intro/notebooks/22-css-media-rules.md

 <!-- #endregion -->

 1. open the example below in a separate window
-  * observe behaviour on narrow viewport
+  * observe behaviour on narrow, mid-size, and large viewport
 1. write an HTML document and related CSS that mimicks it
+  * at least for viewports smaller and larger than 512px

 ```javascript hide_input=true
 tools.iframe_exo("exo-grid", true, true)